List of Fast & Furious characters: Kara

-The Fate of the Furious
+Antagonists introduced in The Fate of the Furious

 Cipher

-Cipher is a criminal mastermind and cyberterrorist who blackmails Dom into working against his allies by kidnapping Dom's son and Elena.
-It is revealed that she was the one who hired Owen Shaw to steal the Nightshade device after his brother Deckard Shaw refused to do the work himself and she also hired Mose Jakande to steal the God's Eye.
-She plans to hijack a Russian nuclear submarine and then fire one of its missiles into the air, claiming that by doing this, she will gain control over the world's superpowers.
-She survives by jumping out of a flying plane before Deckard can kill her, though her plans are foiled by Dom and his crew, and Dom's son is saved by Deckard.
-It is mentioned at the end by Mr. Nobody that Cipher is still at large and is rumored to be hiding in Athens, though thanks to Dom and his crew, she won't have the power to nuke any cities anytime soon.
-Cipher returns in the ninth film as the secondary antagonist, where it is revealed that she had been arrested by Mr. Nobody and his forces, though rogue agents rescue her.
-She is later captured by Dom's younger brother Jakob and his personal associate Otto, and after failing to sway Jakob to work with her as he "doesn't work for the competition," gives them the location of the final piece of Project Aries, a device that can hack into any computer weapons system.
-However, Otto and Cipher form a secret alliance and begin working together.
+Cipher is a criminal mastermind and cyberterrorist who blackmails Dominic Toretto into working against his allies by kidnapping Dom and Elena's son Brian Marcos, as well as Elena Neves herself.
+It is subsequently revealed that she was the one who hired Owen Shaw to steal the Nightshade device and also hired Mose Jakande to steal the God's Eye.
+She plans to hijack a Russian nuclear submarine and then fire one of its missiles into the air, claiming that she will gain control over the world's superpowers by doing this.
+After Dom defies her during a mission in New York City, Cipher lets her right hand man Connor Rhodes kill Elena and threatens Dom's son next.
+Her plans are soon foiled by Dom and his crew and Dom's son is rescued by Deckard Shaw, who arrives to the front of the plane to confront Cipher, but she survives by jumping out of the plane.
+It is mentioned at the end by Mr. Nobody that Cipher is still at large and is rumored to be hiding in Athens, though she will not have the power to nuke any cities anytime soon thanks to Dom and his crew.

+Cipher returns in F9 as the secondary antagonist, where it is revealed that she had been arrested by Mr. Nobody and his forces, though rogue agents rescue her.
+She is later captured by rogue covert operative Otto and Dom's younger brother Jakob Toretto, and after unsuccessfully attempting to sway Jakob to work with her, gives them the location of the final piece of Project Aries, a device that can hack into any computer weapons system.
+However, Otto and Cipher form a secret alliance and begin working together, with both planning to double-cross Jakob.
 During the final battle, Cipher escapes in defeat one more time after the final battle when Dom causes a truck to crash into the computer simulated drone/magnetic F-22 Raptor jet intended to kill Dom, causing it to not only burst into flames, but also accidentally killing Otto in the process.
-Cipher is portrayed by Charlize Theron.
-Although she's the main villain of the eighth film and the rest of the franchise, she was revealed as the behind the scenes mastermind of the sixth and seventh films, having hired and used Owen Shaw and Mose Jakande as pawns to succeed in her goals, making her the entire franchise's overarching antagonist.